Table of Contents

 Most companies in Singapore are faced with the tough decision of whether to embark on the online journey or stick to the brick and mortar businesses.

 Smart business owners understand that the internet offers unlimited growth opportunities to businesses and have invested in online versions of their physical businesses.

 Singapore Millennials Internet Shopping Habits

-Another unique aspect about internet spending habits of Singaporeans is that nearly half of the millennials polled during this survey said that fast delivery is one of the prominent factors that would motivate them to purchase a product from another country.
+Another unique aspect of the internet spending habits of Singaporeans is that nearly half of the millennials polled during this survey said that fast delivery is one of the prominent factors that would motivate them to purchase a product from another country.

 - 69% did a cross-border purchase online in the past 12 months

-- 65% have no problem buying a product from e-commerce store in another country
+- 65% have no problem buying a product from an e-commerce store in another country

 - 65% made a purchase online in foreign currency

-- 33% bought products from an e-commerce website that is in foreign language
+- 33% bought products from an e-commerce website that is in a foreign language

 - 54% of income is spent on event tickets